Emergence of Collective Behaviors from Local Voronoi Topological Perception: Concluding Remarks and Future Directions.

-Three other possible generalizations are as follows: (1) the alignment $a_i$ of a population with higher situational awareness can be computed over ``neighbors'' $j \sim^{\le m} i$ within a larger (Delaunay) topological radius for $m\geq 1$, i.e.,~over all agents whose (path-wise) distance to $i$ in $\DT(X)$ is at most $m$.
-This can be implemented without significant increase in computational complexity as one needs only compute powers of the already obtained $\DT(X)$ adjacency matrix.
+Three other possible generalizations are as follows: (i) the alignment $\a_i$ of a population with higher situational awareness can be computed within a greater Voronoi radius, i.e.~neighbors of neighbors, neighbors of neighbors of neighbors, and so on.
+This can be implemented without significant increase in computational complexity as one needs only compute powers of the already obtained adjacency matrix.
 Moreover, this property need not be the same among all agents.
-Indeed one might introduce variety among the agents both with respect to alignment and repulsion.
-(2) Limited vision of the targets $T_i$ can be modelled within the topological framework by enforcing $h_i\neq0$ only if $T_i\cap \bigcup_{j\sim^{\le s}i} V_j\neq\emptyset$ for some specified integer $s$.
-We remark that the notion of $m$-topological radii naturally allows integration of a component of attraction for aggregation in a more classical zone-based context.
-Specifically, alignment and attraction can act over concentric ``layers'' $j \sim^{\le m_1} i$ and $j \sim^{\le m_2} i$ but $j\not\sim^{\le m_1}i$ respectively with $1\leq m_1<m_2$.
-(3) The original VTP as well as its possible extensions can be brought to heterogeneous crowds where agents act and respond differently to stimuli.
+Indeed one might introduce variety among the agents both with respect to alignment and repulsion. (ii) Limited vision of the targets regions can be modeled within the topological framework by allowing nonzero homing only when the target region is with some fixed number of Voronoi cells.
+We remark that the notion of topological radii naturally allows integration of a component of attraction for aggregation in a more classical zone-based context.
+Specifically, alignment and attraction can act over concentric ``layers'' having increasing Voronoi radii. (iii) The original VTP model as well as its possible extensions can be brought to heterogeneous crowds where agents act and respond differently to stimuli.
 An important example is when only a fraction of ``active'' agents are mindful of their targets; very much like the effective leadership analysis performed in \cite{EffectiveLeadershipCouzin}, the amount of target-knowledge transferred to ``passive'' agents can be studied to test the relevance of the VTP framework in the context of panic crowd dynamics.

-It is highly likely here that one needs to incorporate into VTP some form of agent attraction at ``large" distances.
+\textbf{Acknowledgement.} We would like to thank the anonymous referees whose thorough commentary greatly improved the structure of the present paper and clarity of its presentation.